jxv/jxv.github.io/blog/2017-12-19-Marry-the-Problem-Not-the-Solution.md

 There is a growing sense of guilt that awaits while undoing what was believed to be valuable work.
 Being held back by pride is a good first indicator to push more.

-People excel at ignoring the surrounding irrelevant to their problems.
+People excel at ignoring the irrelevant surroundings to their problems.
 This idea was demonstrated years ago when the moon walking bear video went viral.
-To count all the passes requires being focused.
+Counting all the passes in said video requires attention to detail of many moving parts.
 Focusing over a long period of time is need to achieve the flow state.
 It's a powerful investment to know how to dip into it at will.
 It's also addictive.